-The ones who have reprofessed several times.
-Those in divided homes, the very poor, the widows, those with handicaps, disease, obesity, single mothers, the families with special problems.
-These are the forgotten ones, the ones no one invites to dinner, to sings, etc.
+1. Snubbed Saints.
+The ones who have re-professed several times.
+Those in divided homes, the very poor, the widows, the handicapped, diseased, obese, single mothers, divorcees, divorced and remarried, families with special problems.
+These are the overlooked, forgotten ones who rarely get invited to dinner, to sings, get togethers, etc.

-These have meeting or convention on their property.
-Or, they have influence with the head workers.
-Some of these families even have more influence than some of the workers.
+Some have meeting or convention on their property or own rest homes for retired workers, such as Red Bud Canyon in Guthrie Oklahoma and Pecan Grove in Conroe, Texas.
+They often have worker relatives or children who are workers.
 Their homes are approved for all gatherings.
-They are aware of many of the situations that other people never know about.
-They bear the brunt of most responsibility and privileges.
+They are privy to/aware of many situations that other people never know about.
+They bear the brunt of most responsibility and enjoy the most privileges.
 These people are usually better able to verbalize the church beliefs than others.

 The UPPER class of superior saints are almost always wealthy.
 They provide the dedicated automobiles, smart phones, laptops, gym memberships, credit cards and nice guest houses for special workers.
 Often this class has cliques.
 The workers who are more willing to sweep stuff under the rug for this class.
 This class may have influence and control over some workers.

 NOTE: A change in status may occur when people move from one location to another or marry someone above/below their class.